chicoash/Wazuh-For-SMEs/docs/Sonicwall.md

-# This contains SentinelOne, O365 and Sonciwall Configurations
+# This file contains SentinelOne, O365 and Sonciwall Configurations

 ## SonicWall
 ### Append the following configuration snippet inside the <ossec_config> </ossec_config> section of the /var/ossec/etc/ossec.conf file